 Here for Your Protection

 On each campus of NYIT, students will find an Office of Campus Security that provides continuous, year-round security.
 These offices are staffed with private security officers who receive ongoing training throughout the year.
 These security professionals respond to a variety of calls for assistance, from medical emergencies to crimes in progress.
 Foot and vehicle patrols of campus grounds, buildings, and residence halls are made 24 hours a day on the Long Island (Old Westbury) campus.
-The New York City (Manhattan) campus has security coverage at all times the buildings are open.
+The New York City (Manhattan) campus has security coverage at all times when the buildings are open.
 During these patrols, officers also report any conditions they notice that might pose a threat to campus security (such as broken windows or inoperative lights).
 In addition, the Office of Campus Security provides vehicle assistance to the college community for jump-starts and lockouts.
 If a student is in need of vehicle assistance, they should call security and give their location and vehicle description.
 They will be given an estimated time that an officer will arrive.